Cruduper/Synthwave-CSS-3D-Engine/README.md

 2. Red glowyness still suddenly appears on car during "Eco" mode during "boost" animation, making it look like the car changes color slightly.
 This needs to be fixed, but I still might want white glow to happen on tires during "Eco" mode.

+3. Many parts of the code need refactoring.

+4. More CSS variables should be made to keep the code DRY.

 <br><br/>
 ## 🏁 Getting Started